realm/realm-java/README.md

 That command will generate:

- * a jar file for the Realm the gradle plugin
+ * a jar file for the Realm Gradle plugin
  * an aar file for the Realm library
  * a jar file for the annotations
  * a jar file for the annotations processor